 During the Medicare Annual Enrollment Period, also know as the Medicare Annual Election Period, you can change to a different type of Medicare plan, switch Medicare Advantage plans, or change your prescription drug coverage.

-The fall Medicare Annual Enrollment Period, or AEP, runs from October 15th to December 7th every year.
+The Medicare Annual Enrollment Period, or AEP, runs from October 15th to December 7th every year.
 Watch our video below to learn what you can and cannot do during AEP.

 Changes Allowed During the Medicare Annual Enrollment Period

 - Switch from Medicare Advantage (Part C) to Original Medicare Parts A and B

 - Go from Original Medicare to Medicare Advantage

 - Change from one Medicare Advantage plan to another